 Our 3rd business presentation tip builds on the first two – keep it simple!
 Each slide should have just one key takeaway – ideally communicated through unique data visualizations.
 If your audience must choose between reading your slide and listening to you, something is wrong!

 Ensuring there is one key takeaway per slide makes the story you’re telling clear and easy to follow.
+Busy slides are one of the most common mistakes we see when working with teams at our corporate partners.

 Build in Engagement Points